 Moreover, the pesantren actively support the government to face the issues of terrorism.
 One of the prominent activities they perform is strengthening religious values within the society with a moderate understanding of Islam.
 It could be done since the kyai in pesantren, and the best santri will have their external duty to convey the message of dakwah to the society, besides their preaching in pesantren.

-Moreover, pesantren in Malang has already conducted some programs for solving social and economic problems of the people, for example by doing some social works.
+Moreover, pesantren in Malang has already conducted some programs for solving social and economic problems of the people, for example, by doing some social works.
 They opened donation from the people and distributed to some areas it needs.
 However, some of these programs were not well-managed since the form of the programs mostly were incidental and had not actively collaborated with the government.
 In the perspective of terrorism roots, if the collaboration of pesantren and government can help to find the solution of social and economic problems, the potential of terrorism in a particular area can be minimised.

 The last external effort was establishing a good relationship with the former terrorists.
 The support of former terrorists is significant since they can give a deep understanding of the terrorist movement's links in Indonesia.
 Based on in-depth interviews with police, it is found that the former prisoner terrorist, M. Kholili, often became a vital informant related to the terrorist movement in Indonesia.
 Information from Kholili can be developed into an advanced investigation or direct mapping of the terrorist movement in Malang.